 Gather and use as many testimonials as possible.
 The best testimonials are on video!
 Do whatever you can to convince your best clients to provide you with a quick 2-minute video testimonial.

-Mistake #5 is failing to measure the results of your marketing.
+Failing to measure the results of your marketing is another biggie.
 Every single dollar should be accountable, so you know what works and what doesn’t.
 Don’t just throw a bunch of things out there without a way to track the results.

 When you know one type of promotion is working like crazy, and another is going over like a lead balloon, you can cut the latter and focus on the former.
 Have identifiers for each kind of result that comes in.
 Track everything!